Close Menu

 Principle #1 – The Power of Focus

-Good businesses and successful people don’t try to please everyone.
 Instead, they prioritise through the power of focus.
-Often, they’re ruthless at cutting things which don’t add value to their business or their lives.
+Quite often, they’re ruthless at cutting things which don’t add value to their business or their lives.

 What does this mean for us personally?

-Our health, our home life and our ability to earn income is arguably where most of our focus should be on our Financial Independence journey.
-Everything else can take a back seat for now.
-You can dedicate more time to other things later, once you’ve got your freedom back.
+Well, our health, our home life and our ability to earn income is probably where most of our focus should be on our financial journey.
+Everything else can take somewhat of a back seat for now.

 In the meantime, we need to focus on the key areas that will drive our results and make our lives more enjoyable.
 This is the 80/20 rule in action.

 As you devote more time to less things, your results in those areas will be better.
-And that’s likely to result in less time and money wasted on things you don’t care as much about.
+And that’s going to result in less time and money wasted on things you don’t care as much about.

 Principle #2 – Check Your Process